Advice and case studies

 The METAL and Mathcentre projects have produced many dedicated resources for maths: see the theme document on Maths Support.

 Need help with IT skills, such as using Powerpoint or the various online services for economics lecturers?
 Then try our eLearning Anorak Test and get some personalised tips.

 Our surveys have shown that students have high expectations about the availability of online resources in their courses.
 A majority of lecturers have taken up the use of eLearning for distributing materials, but for various reasons its use for assessment is still only by a minority.
 A summary of survey results relating to eLearning is available to download in PDF.

-We have twice held an eLearning Symposium in Bristol and hope to continue this in future.
+We have twice held an eLearning Symposium in Bristol.